 Following a well-planned data center cabling process is imperative to completing a project on time and within budget.
 Here, we outline potential challenges and how to prevent creating a confusing cabling environment.

 Patch cabling documentation may seem unnecessary, but poor documentation leads to difficulties maintaining and provisioning new equipment and troubleshooting connectivity issues.
-To maximize uptime when implement data center cabling, it’s imperative to document cable types, connectors, cabinet elevations and the number of data and power ports.
+To maximize efficiency and minimize downtime during implementation, it’s imperative to document cable types, connectors, cabinet elevations and the number of data and power ports.
 DCIM software can make it easy to search, plan, provision, and document patch cable installations down to the port level.
 This method manages capacity and usage of in-rack patch and network switch port information.
 You can create a visual diagram showing which ports are in use on a device.
-Or, you can use circuit trace diagrams to display each hop in a power or data circuit including details of each connection as well as visualize connections between ports on a floor map.

 Predetermine the length of cable needed

-Accurately measuring cable lengths keeps your data center free of loose cables and helps keep costs down by reducing waste.
+Using the correct cable lengths keeps your data center free of loose cables and helps keep costs down by reducing waste.
 But taking a tape measure to the data center floor is a time-consuming process.
 A comprehensive DCIM solution will do the work for you and help quickly measure with CAD-level accuracy not just the horizontal distance between cabinets, but also the vertical distance from the device to the ceiling or floor.
-Having correct length cable runs will help avoid rework and downtime when changes are being implemented.
-It can even help save the environment by eliminating the waste of copper.
+Having correct length cable runs will provide a cleaner environment that is easier to maintain and allow for better cooling and airflow.

 When planning and installing data center cabling, it’s easy to focus on distances between starting and termination points and the amount of cable that you’re using.
 However, the compatibility of the physical connectors is just as important.
 You can’t provision new equipment to a rack without ensuring that the switch or patch panel has compatible ports.
 A complete DCIM solution will validate the compatibility of your connections before allowing you to make the planned move, add, or change.
 For example, when looking for the optimal locations to deploy new equipment, the software will not include cabinets without enough available compatible connectors.
 This dramatically improves productivity and efficiency.